Feyerabend/cc/ch07/sec7.6/README.md

 *But even with OO and Java, a question remained*: how do you design systems well?

-__That’s where design patterns entered the story.__
+__That's where design patterns entered the story.__

 *In 1994, four authors, often referred to as the "Gang of Four", published a book that would quietly reshape how developers think: *Design Patterns: Elements of Reusable Object-Oriented Software*.
 What they did was deceptively simple.
-They didn’t invent new features or languages.
+They didn't invent new features or languages.
 Instead, they named recurring solutions.*

 __They gave developers a vocabulary.__